-In the final instalment of our “Day in the Life of a Project Manager” series, Lyndsay Ansell, Modality Systems Project Manager returns to share her top tips for success with Microsoft Teams.
+In the second part of her 'Confessions of a Project Manager' blog series, Lyndsay Ansell, Modality Systems Project Manager returns to share her top tips for success with Microsoft Teams.

 In my previous blog, I talked about discovering the joy of Teams.
 Being part of a very successful collaborative effort that centred around this exciting new software was uplifting.
 Therefore I shouted to anyone and everyone who would listen about how great it was, hoping to pass on my good experiences and bring the dancing penguin more fans.
 While Teams also has the appeal of being ‘the next new thing’, people have been keen to try it for themselves.